Email

 7. Enhanced SEO Features

-Joomla 4 and 5 introduce new SEO features such as character limits on the meta description fields and support for rich snippets (schema.org).
+Joomla 5 introduces new SEO features such as character limits on the meta description fields and support for rich snippets (schema.org).

 8. Improved Accessibility

-Joomla 4 and 5 have built in Web Content Accessibility Guidelines (WCAG) compliance to ensure Joomla websites are accessible to a wider range of users including those with disabilities.
+Joomla 5 has built in Web Content Accessibility Guidelines (WCAG) compliance to ensure Joomla websites are accessible to a wider range of users including those with disabilities.

 9. Other New Features and Enhancements

-Joomla 4 and 5 include many other new features and enhancements such as the Task Scheduler, Workflows, a new Media Manager, Smart Search improvements such as the ability to search custom fields, Child Templates, Multi-factor Authentication and Guided Tours.
+Joomla 5 includes many other new features and enhancements such as the Task Scheduler, Workflows, a new Media Manager, Smart Search improvements such as the ability to search custom fields, Child Templates, Multi-factor Authentication and Guided Tours.

 10. An Opportunity for a Clean Up